 Why I believe you can trust me

 I also want you to know that these reviews are the real deal.
 I won’t review any book that I haven’t personally purchased and read myself.
 I promise to be honest and tell you the bad and the good about each one and let you decide for yourself.
-Many of them will be directly related to DIY and sailboat restoration and improvements, but I might throw in an occasional exception that I think is also worth reading on its own merits.
+Many of them are directly related to DIY and sailboat restoration and improvements, but I might throw in an occasional exception that I think is also worth reading on its own merits.

 Everybody on the Internet is a critic these days, it seems.
 What makes me any different?
 I’ll give you a bit about my background, for what it’s worth.

 I’ve written professionally for many years and I’ve edited other authors.
 I was once a regular contributor to a major trade magazine, writing cover articles.
 My own books (not about sailboats) were on the shelves at Barnes & Noble years ago and you can find them on Amazon if you know what to look for.
-My magnum opus is now ranked #8,710,503.
+My magnum opus is now ranked #8,710,503 there.
 Impressive, huh?
 That and $5 will get me a latte at Starbucks.
 I say all that not to toot my own horn (well, maybe a little) but because I believe I’m qualified to write these reviews.
 I know what it takes to make a good book, so I’m asking you to trust my reviews.

 And now for the review